cidverse/cidverse.github.io/docs/cid/enterprise.md

 Enterprise environments often have unique requirements such as a proxy or self-signed certificates.

-You will need to configure this once for `CID`, this information will be passed along to all other tools used within the CI workflow.
+With `CID` you can configure these settings in a few simple steps globally for all tools used within the CI workflow.

 ## Certificates